-Credit Hours: 3 Type of Credit: 2 Lecture/1 Lab Clock Hours: 60 Hrs Prerequisite: N/A Co-requisite: N/A
+Credit Hours: 3 Type of Credit: 2 Lecture/1 Lab Clock Hours: 60 Hrs

 Acupuncture Point Location I is the first lab of two, introducing point location.
 Students will learn the acupuncture points one channel at a time, focusing on location techniques designed to ensure maximum accuracy across the different body regions and body types.
 The Point Location process is taught in a lab format and interactive manner with demonstrations led by the instructor, alongside a hands-on group exercise.